-If the person with dementia receives respite care while staying in a care home, Carer's allowance entitlement can continue for up to 12 weeks.
-However, it may end sooner than this.
+If the person with dementia receives respite care in a care home, Carer's allowance entitlement can continue for up to four weeks.
+However, it may end sooner than this, for example, if they have recently been in hospital.

 For you to be eligible for Carer's allowance, the person you care for must be receiving a 'qualifying benefit'.
 This includes: